DamonOehlman/skyportal/README.md

 __NOTE:__ Running the examples (at least on my machine required root user privileges to open the device, so you may need to `sudo` the examples).

+## Compatibility

+At this stage this has only been tested with the USB version of the portal (Xbox 360) on Linux.
+It has been coded in such a way that compatibility with other portal models is quite easy to implement, so feel to send through a pull request :)

 ## Reference

 ### skyportal.find(index == 0)